-5 Please refer to Ministry of Manpower's Requirements for SMM at the Workplace: https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures.
+Co-op general meetings that are physical or hybrid (i.e. have a physical element) are subjected to the Ministry of Manpower's Requirements for Safe Management Measures at the Workplace (www.mom.gov.sg/covid-19/requirements-for-safe-management-measures).